-- 1 The copper mines emissions intensity curve is based on CY2021 data estimates from Skarn Associates.
+- The copper mines emissions intensity curve is based on CY2021 data estimates from Skarn Associates.
 The emissions intensity basis is tonnes of CO2-equivalent per tonne of copper equivalent finished metal per mine.
 We have overlayed Escondida, Pampa Norte (comprised of Spence and Cerro Colorado) and Olympic Dam with reported BHP data points for CY2021 for: i) production (copper - concentrate and cathode; copper equivalent tonnes); ii) Scope 1 emissions; and iii) Scope 2 emissions.
 For copper cathode only, emissions intensity estimates from freight only are included and utilise Skarn Associates' data.
 This is to avoid double counting as smelting and refining emissions would already be included in the Scopes 1 and 2 emissions of BHP assets for cathode production.
 Downstream emissions intensity estimates of copper concentrate, relating to smelting and refining - to produce finished metal as well as emissions from freight - utilise Skarn Associates' data across the dataset.
-Noting the renewable PPA arrangements that commenced at Escondida and Spence in FY2022, we have also provided the indicative emission intensities for Escondida and Pampa Norte based on FY2022 data (noting the rest of the of data in the curve is based on CY2021 data). - 2 Copper-and-Nickel equivalent calculations: For the copper mines and nickel emission intensity curves, the basis of the intensity is tonne of copper equivalent and nickel equivalent production respectively.
-Copper equivalent and nickel equivalent production allows comparison of single commodity operations with those that produce by-and co-products.
+Noting the renewable PPA arrangements that commenced at Escondida and Spence in FY2022, we have also provided the indicative emission intensities for Escondida and Pampa Norte based on FY2022 data (noting the rest of the of data in the curve is based on CY2021 data). - Copper-and-Nickel equivalent calculations: For the copper mines and nickel emission intensity curves, the basis of the intensity is tonne of copper equivalent and nickel equivalent production respectively.
+Copper equivalent and nickel equivalent production allows comparison of single commodity operations with those that produce by and co-products.
 For example, Escondida's copper equivalent production is calculated as Escondida's CY2021 revenue, divided by the CY2021 average realised copper price.
-For FY2022 estimates in the copper mines intensity curve highlighting renewable PPA impacts FY2022 revenue, divided by the FY2022 average realised copper price are used. - 3 The nickel emissions intensity curve is based on CY2021 data estimates from Skarn Associates.
+For FY2022 estimates in the copper mines intensity curve - highlighting renewable PPA impacts - FY2022 revenue, divided by the FY2022 average realised - The nickel emissions intensity curve is based on CY2021 data estimates from Skarn Associates.
 The emissions intensity basis is tonnes of CO2-equivalent per tonne of nickel equivalent in first saleable metal.
 Under the Skarn Associates methodology, this includes processed output from the mine, concentrator and smelter (production and emissions from refineries are not included).
 For Nickel West, this includes only production attributable to BHP ores (Mt Keith and Leinster) and excludes any production and emissions from third party ores.
 We have overlayed Nickel West with reported BHP data points for CY2021 for: i) production attributable to BHP ores (nickel tonnes and nickel equivalent tonnes); ii) Scope 1 emissions; and iii) Scope 2 emissions.
 To calculate nickel equivalent production, we have used average realised CY2021 nickel prices as well as Skarn Associates' estimate for the CY2021 cobalt price.
 For emissions, we have pro-rated Scopes 1 and 2 emissions from the Kalgoorlie smelter to account for emissions attributable to BHP production only (i.e. excluding third-party feed) and excluded emissions from the Kambalda concentrator.
-To avoid double counting, we have removed Skarn Associates' estimates from the Kwinana refinery as this is outside of the boundary of the Skarn Associates' methodology.
-Emissions intensity estimates for Upstream+Freight+Port+Ocean utilises Skarn Associates data across the dataset.
-Upstream mining and logistics per Skarn Associates' methodology.
+To avoid double counting, we have removed Skarn Associates' estimated intensity for downstream processing (i.e. that attributable to smelting) and have not included emissions from the Kwinana refinery as this is outside of the boundary of the Skarn Associates' methodology.
+Emissions intensity estimates for Úpstream+Freight+Port+Ocean utilises Skarn Associates data across the dataset.
+Upstream emissions are applicable to only Nickel pig iron (NPI) and Ferro-nickel (FeNi) plants' emissions relating to upstream mining and logistics per Skarn Associates' methodology.